tophtucker/tweetregs/README.md

 tweetregs
 =========

-Set of twitter/tweetbot regular expressions to eliminate some irritations
+Set of twitter/tweetbot regular expressions to eliminate some irritations.
+Lots of sources for this, especially https://github.com/justin/SilencedBots/